Policy Overview

 Policy Process

-- Oversight and Management – The Marketing and Public Relations Department (MPR) is responsible for overseeing and managing the brand identity of the College.
+3. The Marketing and Public Relations Department is responsible for overseeing and managing the brand identity of the College and for producing publications that reflect its brand.

-- The official College logo shall appear in one of its approved configurations on all publications produced by or for a College organizational unit.
+1. The official SFCC logo shall appear in one of its approved configurations on all publications produced by or for the College.

-- The logo shall not be redrawn, re-proportioned, modified or altered in any way.
+2. The logo shall not be redrawn, re-proportioned, modified, or altered in any way.

-- Publications – All publications must be produced by MPR, use a template provided by MPR or be developed under the guidance of MPR.
+3. All publications must be produced by, use a template provided by, or be developed under the guidance of the Marketing and Public Relations Department.

-- Acceptable Use, Copyright, Trademark and Intellectual Property
+4. Acceptable Use, Copyright, Trademark, and Intellectual Property

-- Use of official SFCC publication must be consistent with the mission and goals of the College.
-SFCC publications represent SFCC, not individual employees or students.
-All users must provide materials that are consistent with federal and state law and College policies and established procedures.
+2. All users must provide materials that are consistent with federal and state law and College policies and procedures.

-- Branding that introduces a new visual identifier (such as a logo, graphic or typeface) or editorial style outside the specifications of the College brand guidelines is not allowable unless approved in accordance with this policy by MPR.
+1. Branding that introduces a new visual identifier (such as a logo, graphic, or typeface) or editorial style outside the specifications of the College brand guidelines is not allowable unless approved by the Marketing and Public Relations Department.

 Statement of Accountability and Responsibility

-The President, through the Executive Director of Marketing and Public Relations and the Marketing and Public Relations Department, shall be responsible for enforcing marketing and public relations policies and procedures.
-The Marketing and Public Relations Department shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.
+The President, through the Chief Communications Officer/Executive Director of Marketing and Public Relations and the Marketing and Public Relations Department, shall be responsible for enforcing branding policies and procedures.
+The Marketing and Public Relations Department shall work with the different departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention, and remediation.

 Authority